-Mediations address a wide range of topics, including elder independence, what to do when more assistance becomes necessary, relationships between adult siblings and elders, healthcare options, and financial and family business matters.
+Elder Care Mediations address a wide range of topics, including elder independence, what to do when more assistance becomes necessary, relationships between adult siblings and elders, healthcare options, and financial and family business matters.
 These sessions can be in person or online.
 Online mediation is particularly helpful when family members are far apart.

-Provides a safe environment in which to mediate a specific issue that is troubling your marriage, with the intent of strengthening the marriage.
+Marital Mediation provides a safe environment in which to mediate a specific issue that is troubling your marriage, with the intent of strengthening the marriage.
 Think of it as mediating with the goal of staying married.
 Flexibility and willingness to be open to new ways of looking at things is helpful.
 You may learn new communication skills and practice them as you navigate through the current rough waters.
 Sessions may be in-person or online.
 As with divorce mediation, online mediation using text, phone, or video can be helpful.

 When you want to mediate, but the other party doesn’t, then conflict coaching is the next best option.
 You can still have a “better conflict” when you explore ways to de-escalate your own responses to conflict and to frame your own responses mindfully.
 Conflict coaching can be in person or online.
 Please inquire.

-Intended to support your upcoming marriage.
+Pre-marital conversations are intended to support your upcoming marriage.
 Although not all couples need or want a formal pre-nuptial agreement, nearly everyone can benefit from lovingly considering some of the “what-if’s” that may arise from marriage.
 When you start your conversations with a mediator, rather than with an attorney who represents one party only, you are planning together for your life as a couple.
 Modest fees for the initial conversations make this option affordable.
 These conversations can be in person or online.

 If you choose to have a formal, written pre-nuptial agreement, each party must take the draft agreement for review with an attorney (preferably a mediation-friendly attorney) before signing the written agreement.
 You should begin this process at least a month before the wedding; I recommend starting at least four months before the wedding.